So I bet you’re surprised to hear this coming from a sleep consultant. But it’s true – your baby will never sleep right

-Why is this so important for sleeping through the night?
+Why is this important to sleep through the night?

 First of all, I want you to know that we’re not doing anything that actually influences or changes your baby’s natural sleep pattern.

 We’re not teaching them to go through the night, just giving them the skills to go back to sleep by themselves after they wake.
 Which, as you probably know by now, they’re going to do multiple times a night.

 Second, one of the biggest arguments you might hear from critics of “sleep training” is, “Babies are supposed to wake up at night!”